NeoLegends/dom-flip/README.md

 </dom-flip>
 ```

-Although we wish it did, this element does not work with `<iron-list>` at the moment.
+Although we wish it did, this element will not work with `<iron-list>` due to the virtualization.